-Camille is a Bolivian agent of Russian descent who is seeking revenge for the murder of her family (her father was Medrano's political opponent).
-She first meets Bond in Haiti where she has her own agenda in killing Medrano, due to the fact that he killed her family when she was only a little girl (he shot her father in the head, then raped her mother and older sister before strangling them to death).
+Camille is a Bolivian woman who is seeking revenge for the murder of her family at the hands of General Medrano when she was only a little girl (her father was Medrano's political opponent).
 She seduced Dominic Greene as a way to get to Medrano, but it didn't work.
-At first she clashes with Bond, but soon begins to realize he is the only one she can trust.
+She first meets Bond in Haiti and at first she clashes with him, but soon begins to realize he is the only one she can trust.
 They then team up and go after Greene and Medrano.

 - Beauty Is Never Tarnished: Zig-zagged.
 Camille does have a nasty burn scar from when she was a kid, but it is on her back and thus concealed by clothing for most of the movie.
 On the other hand, an ongoing theme of the film is psychological scars.